A Shabbat guide for first time guests - what you can expect at a Shabbat dinner.

 On the table, you will also notice, a bottle of red wine.
 Not the Beaujolais or Shiraz you might have been hoping for, instead it is a sweet, almost syrupy, red wine.
 Grape juice is also popular.

-While abroad you might have heard someone say 'Let's have a glass of "Mannuschewitz', They are referring to a glass of sweet, red, Shabbat wine made by this well known manufacturer.
+While abroad you might have heard someone say 'Let's have a glass of "Mannuschewitz', They are referring to a glass of sweet, red, Shabbat wine made by this well known manufacturer which is often drunk by those who do not have a head for heavy alcohol.

 Shabbat dinner etiquette & prayers

-Before the Shabbat dinner is served, the man of the house will lead the group in singing some Sabbath welcoming songs; Shalom Aleichem is one and Eshet Chayal (Eng: Woman of Valor) is another prayer which honors the woman of the house.
+Before the Shabbat dinner is served, the man of the house will lead the group in singing some Sabbath welcoming songs; Shalom Aleichem (English: Peace be onto you) is one and Eshet Chayal (English: Woman of Valor) is another prayer which honors the woman of the house.

 You will then be asked to stand (a tradition common in most homes) while the man of the house recites the Kiddush - the blessing over the wine..